-B. Time Limits.
+- B. Time Limits.
 All time limits in this Article may be extended by mutual agreement of the parties in writing.
-Mutual agreement may be evidenced by e-mail exchanges.
+Mutual agreement may be evidenced by email exchanges.
 If the University fails to provide a Step 2 decision within the time limits provided in this Article due to a University-caused delay, the University shall pay all costs of arbitration should the UFF elect to take the grievance to arbitration.
 Upon the failure of the grievant or the UFF, where appropriate, to file an appeal within the time limits provided in this Article, the grievance shall be deemed to have been resolved at the prior step.
 The "end of the day" shall mean 5 PM.
 The date of receipt shall not be included in the count of days.
-Compliance with any time limit under this Article shall be determined by the date-stamped receipt executed by the office receiving the grievance or the decision, or by the date of the mailing as indicated by the postmark.

-C. Step 1.
-All grievances shall be placed in informal resolution status for thirty (30) days unless both the University and UFF agree otherwise.
+Compliance with any time limit under this Article shall be determined by the date- stamped receipt executed by the office receiving the grievance or the decision, or by the date of the mailing as indicated by the postmark. - C. Step 1.
+All grievances shall be placed in informal resolution status for forty-five (45) days unless both the University and UFF agree otherwise.
 During the informal resolution period, efforts to resolve the grievance informally shall be made.
 Upon request of the grievant or grievant's representative, the University representative shall, during the informal resolution period, arrange an informal meeting between the appropriate administrator and the grievant.
 The grievant shall have the right to representation by the UFF or legal counsel during attempts at informal resolution of the grievance.
 Any party bringing legal counsel to the informal meeting shall provide at least five (5) days advance written notice to all other parties.
 If the grievance is not satisfactorily resolved during the informal resolution period, the grievant may give written notice to the President or designee requesting Step 2 review within thirty (30) days from the expiration of the Step 1 period.
-If the grievant does not request a Step 2 review within thirty (30) days from the expiration of the initial informal resolution period or any extension of that period, the grievance shall be deemed informally resolved to the grievant's satisfaction and need not be processed further.
+If the grievant does not request a Step 2 review within thirty (30) days from the expiration of the initial informal resolution period or any extension of that period, the grievance shall be deemed informally resolved and shall not be processed further. - D. Step 2 - (1) Meeting.
+The President or designee and the grievant and/or grievant's representative shall meet no sooner than ten (10) days and no later than thirty (30) days following receipt of the grievant's request for a Step 2 meeting.
+At the Step 2 meeting, the grievant shall have the right to present any evidence in support of the grievance, and the grievant and/or the grievant's representative and the President or designee shall discuss the grievance.
+Any party bringing legal counsel to the Step 2 meeting shall provide at least five (5) days advance written notice to all other parties. - (2) Decision.
+The President or designee shall issue a written decision, stating the reasons therefore, to grievant's Step 2 representative within fifteen (15) days following conclusion of the Step 2 meeting.
+A copy of the decision shall be sent to the grievant, to the grievant's representative and to UFF if grievant elected self-representation or representation by legal counsel.